ReactiveX/rxjs/docs_app/content/deprecations/subscribe-arguments.md

 # Subscribe Arguments

 You might have seen that we deprecated some signatures of the `subscribe` method, which might have caused some confusion.
 The `subscribe` method itself is not deprecated.
-We just deprecated some of the signatures to improve readability and API ergonomy.
 This deprecation also affects the [`tap` operator](../../api/operators/tap), as tap supports the same signature as the `subscribe` method.

+This is to get ready for a future where we may allow configuration of `subscribe` via the second argument, for things like `AbortSignal` or the like (imagine `source$.subscribe(fn, { signal })`, etc).
+This deprecation is also because 2-3 function arguments can contribute to harder-to-read code.
+For example someone could name functions poorly and confuse the next reader: `source$.subscribe(doSomething, doSomethingElse, lol)` With that signature, you have to know unapparent details about `subscribe`, where using a partial observer solves that neatly: `source$.subscribe({ next: doSomething, error: doSomethingElse, complete: lol })`.

 <div class="alert is-important">
     <span>